Effective Date: April 19, 2011

 E.1.9 The author and the Center Technical Publications Office or STI Manager review and approve the final copy.

-E.1.10 NASA CASI disseminates STI in electronic formats.
-If an author or Center also determines the need to print the document in hard copy, it is the responsibility of the respective Center to do so in addition to supplying the electronic file to NASA CASI.
+E.1.10 NASA STI Support Services disseminates STI in electronic formats.
+If an author or Center also determines the need to print the document in hard copy, it is the responsibility of the respective Center to do so in addition to supplying the electronic file to NASA STI Support Services.
 For alternative forms of electronic media (CDs or DVDs), contact your Center Technical Publications Office or STI Manager for requirements.

 E.1.11 A minimal DAA may be submitted in an e-mail and contains the following information: